On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: The Limits of Exact Approximate Methods: The Ozone Data Set

-\item {\emph{Scaling:} A big challenge for practically implementing the Russian Roulette step is the large amount of variability in the estimator for \eqref{eqn:ozone_loglikelihood}, which is amplified by Russian Roulette.
-Denote by $\widehat{{\mathcal{L}(\theta)}} - U$ the unbiased estimator of the log-likelihood in equation \eqref{eqn:ozone_loglikelihood}, shifted towards a lower bound (see below) to reduce its absolute value.
-When the variance of the log determinant estimator is large, the exponential series expansion will converge slowly and we will need to keep a large number of terms in order to keep the variance of the overall estimate low.
-We can get around this by borrowing the idea of ``scaling--and--squaring'' from numerical analysis \citep{Golub1996}.
+\item[2.] {\emph{Scaling}: A big challenge for practically implementing the Russian Roulette step is the large amount of variability in the estimator for \eqref{eqnozoneloglikelihood}, which is amplified by Russian Roulette.
+Denote by $\widehat{{\mathcal{L}(\theta)}} - U$ the unbiased estimator of the log-likelihood in equation (\ref{eqnozoneloglikelihood}), shifted towards a lower bound (see below) to reduce its absolute value.
+When the variance of the log-determinant estimator is large, the exponential series expansion will converge slowly and we will need to keep a large number of terms in order to keep the variance of the overall estimate low.
+We can get around this by borrowing the idea of ``scaling-and-squaring'' from numerical analysis \citep{Golub1996}.

-We find an integer $E\in\mathbb{N}$ with $E\approx \mathcal{L}(\theta)-U$, for example by averaging over a number of estimates.
+We find an integer $E\in\mathbb{N}$ with $E\approx\mathcal {L}(\theta)-U$, for example, by averaging over a number of estimates.
 We then write

-In order to compute an unbiased estimate for this expression, we need to multiply $E$ unbiased estimates of $\exp\left(\frac{\mathcal{L}(\theta)-U}{E}\right)$, each of which we can obtain using Russian Roulette.
-This is now an easier problem since $\frac{\mathcal{L}(\theta)-U}{E}\approx 1$ is close to one.
-Therefore, the exponential series converges rapidly so that we only need a few estimates for $\frac{\mathcal{L}(\theta)-U}{E}$ in order to obtain one estimate of $\exp\left(\frac{\mathcal{L}(\theta)-U}{E}\right)$.
+In order to compute an unbiased estimate for this expression, we need to multiply $E$ unbiased estimates of $\exp\{(\mathcal{L}(\theta )-U)/E\}$, each of which we can obtain using Russian Roulette.
+This is now an easier problem since $(\mathcal{L}(\theta)-U)/E\approx1$ is close to one.
+Therefore, the exponential series converges rapidly so that we only need a few estimates for $(\mathcal{L}(\theta)-U)/E$ in order to obtain one estimate of $\exp\{(\mathcal{L}(\theta)-U)/E\}$.
 The fact that a lower bound for $\mathcal{L}(\theta)$ is unavailable compromises unbiasedness of the estimator.
-In practice, this however was not measurable and drastically improved run-time. }
+In practice, this, however, was not measurable and drastically improved run-time. }